jianpingh/apply-track/README.md

 We are continuously working to improve Apply Track.
 Here are the upcoming features and enhancements planned:

-### 📄 Document Management System

-- **Essay and Transcript Upload**: Comprehensive document upload system for essays, transcripts, and other application materialsapplication process.

 ## 🚀 Features

 ### 🎓 Student Features